GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 ### Stop using APIs to query GdkSurfaces

-A number of APIs for querying special-purpose windows have been removed, since these windows are no longer publically available: gtk_tree_view_get_bin_window(), gtk_viewport_get_bin_window(), gtk_viewport_get_view_window().
+A number of APIs for querying special-purpose windows have been removed, since these windows are no longer publicly available: gtk_tree_view_get_bin_window(), gtk_viewport_get_bin_window(), gtk_viewport_get_view_window().